vchain-us/docs/site/integrations/vcn-powershell.md

 - VCN_PASSWORD
 - VCN_NOTARIZATION_PASSWORD

-You can learn more about that here: [CodeNotary vcn environment](https://docs.codenotary.io/vcn/user-guide/environments.html)
+You can learn more about that here: [Codenotary vcn environment](https://docs.codenotary.io/vcn/user-guide/environments.html)

 ## vcn-folder-workflow.ps1
 extension of vcn-folder-watch.ps to support a simple trust workflow, when files are created or moved into the specific folder.
 Only the last notarization action counts.

-- All newly created files in C:\CodeNotary\Production will be trusted
+- All newly created files in C:\Codenotary\Production will be trusted
-- All newly created files in C:\CodeNotary\Old will be untrusted
+- All newly created files in C:\Codenotary\Old will be untrusted
-- All newly created files in C:\CodeNotary\Unwanted will be unsupported
+- All newly created files in C:\Codenotary\Unwanted will be unsupported

 ## function-Get-CNAuthenticate.ps1
-Get-Function to authenticate an existing file with CodeNotary.io and return the result as json
+Get-Function to authenticate an existing file with Codenotary.io and return the result as json

 Load the function in your PowerShell session
 `. .\function-Get-CNAuthenticate.ps1`